 Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

-Monthly Update Report - October 2025
+Monthly Update Report for Trials Started in December 2025

 Powered by Sophic Starlight

-Important Notice:
+Disclaimer and Important Notice:

 Sophic does not practice medicine nor provide medical advice.
-The Sophic Starlight Cancer Clinical Trials Intelligence Report is intended solely as an educational resource that provides access to publicly available clinical trial data integrated within Sophic’s proprietary knowledgebase and summarized with AI.
+The Sophic Starlight Cancer Clinical Trials Intelligence Report is provided for educational and consulting purposes only.
 This report is not a substitute for professional medical advice, diagnosis, or treatment.
+Sophic shall not be held responsible for any interpretation, application, or use of this report beyond these purposes.

 1: Summary data from new trials identified for Lung Cancer.